spinzed/drawing-reconstruction/README.md

-# Variational Encoder for Handwritten Image Reconstruction
+# Handwritten Image Reconstruction
-This project Conditional Variational Autoencoders (CVAE) to reconstruct and complete handwritten drawings from the QuickDraw dataset.
+This project uses Conditional Variational Autoencoder (CVAE) to reconstruct and complete handwritten drawings from the QuickDraw dataset.

 ## Table of Contents